This House (Alison Moyet song): Critical reception

-Describing the song as "gospel-tinged", American magazine People commented: "When she sings with minimal acoustic backing, as on "This House" or "Wishing You Were Here," she showcases her gifts best."
-The Greyhound (Loyola University Maryland) stated: "Without missing a beat, Moyet slides earily into the beautiful balladry of "This House"."
-Musician magazine wrote: "...she also understands that style is meaningless without emotional content.
+Upon its release as a single, Mike Fox of the Hull Daily Mail gave "This House" a four out of five star rating.
+He noted how the "self-penned ballad about loneliness" is "perfect" for Moyet's voice, which he felt has "got stronger and more confident over the years".
+However, he questioned its commercial potential, adding, "In 1991 it's difficult to see this inward-looking song getting very far in the charts, despite the tune being pretty addictive."
+In a review of Hoodoo, Musician wrote, "...she also understands that style is meaningless without emotional content.
 From the anger of 'Rise' to die anguish in 'This House,' that's what keeps this collection from turning into just another singer's showcase."
+Describing the song as "gospel-tinged", People commented, "When she sings with minimal acoustic backing, as on "This House" or "Wishing You Were Here," she showcases her gifts best."
+The Greyhound (Loyola University Maryland) stated, "Without missing a beat, Moyet slides earily into the beautiful balladry of "This House"."

-Tom Demalon of AllMusic picked the song as a standout track, commenting: "...she's still more than capable of expressing heart-aching vulnerability, though, especially on the gorgeous 'This House,' where a split-second pause gives way to her passionately imploring, 'Who will take your place?'"
+Tom Demalon of AllMusic picked the song as a standout track, commenting, "...she's still more than capable of expressing heart-aching vulnerability, though, especially on the gorgeous 'This House,' where a split-second pause gives way to her passionately imploring, 'Who will take your place?'"
 Loz Etheridge of God is in the TV noted: "Those who only know her for her earlier works will be somewhat bewildered at the depth of emotion displayed on the likes of the tortured 'This House'."
-Adrian Janes of Penny Black Music stated: "'This House' is something of a Gothic castle of a song, an eerie but understated beginning with piano and acoustic guitar suddenly disrupted by drums and a big, emotive chorus that in the end leaves a feeling of it all being a bit overwrought."